 On January 6th, 2019, hundreds of pianists of all ages from the Kansas City metro area came together to perform in the annual KCMTA Multi-Piano Concerts at Bell Cultural Events Center in Olathe, Kansas.
+Leslie’s Music Studio was proud to have 15 students participate in the event this year.

 This year’s theme was “On With the Show,” featuring music from Broadway and Hollywood.
 Selections included hits such as “When You Wish Upon a Star,” “The Surrey With the Fringe on Top,” and “Spoonful of Sugar.”